-Hybrid learning or Hybrid classrooms is the term coined to describe the combination or mix of face-to-face teaching with online teaching.
-In this current global pandemic, it has fast become one of the only ways to ensure students continue learning wherever they may be located and could just be the future of learning.
+Hybrid or HyFlex is the term coined to describe the combination of face-to-face and remote students.
+In this ever-changing scenario we find ourselves in, it has fast become a surefire way to ensure students continue learning wherever they may be, and could just be the future of classrooms.

-Encourage students to interact with one another, even if some students are online and others in the classroom.
+Ensure students interact with one another, even if some are joining online and others are present in the classroom.

-Try break out rooms (or similar conference tools) to encourage students to discuss, brainstorm and talk with one another.
+Try break-out rooms (or similar conference tools) to encourage students to discuss, brainstorm and talk with one another.
 Then nominate a member of the group to recap their thoughts and what they discussed.

-Make it fun!
 Try out different methods to involve the students, instead of it being a one-way conversation.
 Games, fun quizzes and collaborative work can help break the monotony that can set in especially for kids sitting in front of a screen.

 These can be an invaluable way of connecting students in the classroom with those at home, not to mention the fact that children have become so adept at using technology it's more natural to them than textbooks.